 3.3.1 There are risks that the company will not achieve its agreed budget as highlighted in the report.
-The Council is mitigating this risk through regular financial and performance monitoring meeting and reports to Cabinet on a quarterly basis against the plan.
+The Council is mitigating this risk through regular financial and performance monitoring meetings and reports to Cabinet on key matters.
 The risks to children and families as a result of risks arising from the lack of a Business and Improvement Plan and effective leadership within SCF are covered in the Council's corporate risk register and in the governance review, which are regularly monitored by the Audit and Corporate Governance Committee.